 11. ‘Macho Man’ Randy Savage

 Love him or hate him, Roman Reigns has become a megastar and is a massive reason why the company has raked in billions in revenue over the last 10 years.
 For years he was knocked for being the chosen one, but the last three years have proven McMahon was right.
-With the character shackles off, Reigns has become the best performer in the game right now, and one of the longest-reigning champions in WWE history.
+With the character shackles off, Reigns has become the best performer in the game right now, and the longest-running champion of the modern era.

 Speaking of love him or hate him, John Cena was the originator of the split audience reaction.
 He was beloved by the kids and casuals but loathed by men and diehards.
 He championed the promotion after the “Attitude” era and proved he was far more than the “five moves of doom” at the back end of his career.
 Cena was a solid wrestler but is one of the greatest entertainers in WWE history.